 A study of the formal and informal means of social control such as legal processes, institutional control, folkway and custom control, punishments and rewards.
 Analyses of types of control and of the causes of increasing control.
-Second semester.
-Mr. Hayes.

 Prerequisite: Soc.
 418 or 421.